 Pay for training program expenses that qualify

-529 plan withdrawals don’t incur taxes or fees as long as your child is attending an eligible postsecondary institution, which includes trade schools.
-If your child wants to pursue another type of training program, check the IRS’ list of eligible educational institutions to see if you’re in the clear.
+If your child wants to pursue another training program, check the IRS’ list of eligible educational institutions to see if you’re clear.

 Pay for your own education

-In addition to changing the beneficiary from child to child, you can also change it to yourself.
-If you plan to pursue a postsecondary degree or certificate of your own, you can use leftover 529 plan funds to cover your expenses without incurring a 529 withdrawal penalty.
+In addition to changing the beneficiary from child to child, you can change it to yourself.
+If you plan to pursue a postsecondary degree such as a master’s or law degree, you can use leftover 529 plan funds to cover your expenses without a 529 withdrawal penalty.

 The bottom line

-You will incur a penalty for withdrawing money from a 529 college savings plan to use on nonqualified expenses but there are some exceptions to this rule.
+Understanding 529 plan withdrawal rules is important in avoiding costly fees and penalties.
+You will incur a penalty for withdrawing money from a 529 college savings plan to use on nonqualified expenses, but there are some exceptions to this rule.